-The University’s financial records, policies, and procedures are subject to audit by both external and internal auditors.
+JHU’s financial records, policies, and procedures are subject to audit by both external and internal auditors.
 Internal audits are conducted by the Office of Hopkins Internal Audits (OHIA).
-An independent certified public accounting firm completes the external audit of the University’s financial statements.
+An independent certified public accounting firm completes the external audit of the university’s financial statements.

-The Office of Hopkins Internal Audits (OHIA) serves all entities of the Johns Hopkins Enterprise, including, but not limited to, Johns Hopkins University, Johns Hopkins Health System and Johns Hopkins University Applied Physics Laboratory.
-Internal Auditing is defined as an independent appraisal function established within an organization to examine and evaluate its activities as a service to the organization.
+The Office of Hopkins Internal Audits serves all entities of the Johns Hopkins Enterprise, including, but not limited to, Johns Hopkins University, Johns Hopkins Health System, and Johns Hopkins University Applied Physics Laboratory.
+Internal auditing is defined as an independent appraisal function established within an organization to examine and evaluate its activities as a service to the organization.

 Objectivity in Research, Academic Conflict of Interest

 The Federal Department of Health and Human Services recently issued a final rule on objectivity in research, and grantee institutions must be in compliance by August 24, 2012.
 By “objectivity,” they mean the reduction of possible (potential and apparent) conflicts of interests and commitments that might bias scientists who receive Public Health Service funding (i.e., NIH and related agencies).

 The university’s reputation for integrity, and its favored status as an institution exempt from taxation, requires that decisions made on behalf of the university reflect the best interests of the institution and not be motivated by a desire for personal and private gain.
 Each of us, therefore, is responsible for resolving conflicts between personal and institutional interests in favor of the university.